A Note on Quiver Yangians and $\mathcal{R}$-Matrices: Yang-Baxter Algebras and -Matrices

 \begin{remark} Instead of introducing an $h^{(a)}(u)$ for each node $a$, we could also consider a single current $h(u)$ such that $h(u):=\prod\limits_{a\in Q_0}h^{(a)}(u)$ with mode expansion $h(u)=\sum\limits_{n=-1}^{\infty}\frac{h_n}{u^{n+1}}$ (where $h_{-1}=1$).
 This would slightly alter the definition of $\mathtt{YB}$, but the relations would still be very similar.
 We can simply remove the factors $\delta_{ab}$ (and of course also the superscripts in $h$) to get both the mode and current relations for $h$.

 More generally, especially for $\textup{CY}_3$ with compact $4$-cycles, we may also introduce negative modes for $h^{(a)}(u)$ (or $h(u)$) in the definition of YB algebras just like $\psi^{(a)}(u)$.
 This might be more convenient when discussing the relations between $\mathtt{YB}$ and $\mathtt{Y}$.
-However, for our purpose here, it suffices to consider $h^{(a)}(u)$ with modes $n\geq-1$. \end{remark}
+However, for our purpose here (especially for symmetric quivers without negative $\psi^{(a)}_j$ modes), it suffices to consider $h^{(a)}(u)$ with modes $n\geq-1$. \end{remark}

 As the quiver Yangians have crystal representations, we may also find how $\mathtt{YB}$, or more specifically $h^{(a)}(u)$, would act on the crystals.
 This can be done with the help of the actions of other generators.
 Write $h^{(a)}(u)|\mathfrak{C}\rangle=h^{(a)}_{\mathfrak{C}}|\mathfrak{C}\rangle$ for an arbitrary crystal configuration $\mathfrak{C}$.
 Using the $he$ relation, we have